Kodular/Documentation/docs/components/layout/navigation/side-menu-layout.md

 ## Overview

-A non-visible component that creates a side menu. <br>Side menus are navigation menus that slide from the left of the screen via a swipe-right gesture.
+A non-visible component that creates a side menu.
+Side menus are navigation menus that slide from the left of the screen via a swipe-right gesture.

 ## Events